GA-NIFS: Powerful and frequent outflows in moderate-luminosity active galactic nuclei at $z\sim3-6$: Redshift evolution of outflow properties

-In \cite{Bertola2025} we found a flattening of the mean mass outflow rate normalised by \lbol above $z\sim2$, when considering only COS-AGN plus a literature sample of IFU outflow studies substantially overlapping with the one considered here and including also other works using spatially-integrated data (see Appendix~\ref{sec:app_outf_props_lit}).
+In \cite{Bertola2025} we found a flattening of the mean mass outflow rate normalised by \lbol above $z\sim2$, when considering only COS-AGN plus a literature sample of IFU outflow studies substantially overlapping with the one considered here and including also other works using spatially integrated data (see Appendix~\ref{sec:app_outf_props_lit}).
 While in this work we build on and further develop the analysis shown in \citet{Bertola2025}, we note that these results are not in contradiction with each other.
 As can be seen in Fig.~\ref{fig:zevol_all}, bottom panels, we only observe a very mild enhancement of \mdot/\lbol between $z \sim 2$ and 3, likely driven by the fact that the GS-AGN included in this work generally have higher \mdot than the COS-AGN (see Figs.~\ref{fig:zevol_lbolcut} and \ref{fig:zevol_all}, top panels).
 Moreover, the evolution at low-$z$ observed in \citet{Bertola2025} disappears when considering a single low-redshift bin for $z<1$, as done here.
 All in all, \mdot/\lbol versus $z$ between this work and \cite{Bertola2025} is overall consistent.

-Summarising, the increasing trend with redshift of \mdot found above cosmic noon may indicate that high-$z$ outflows are more powerful than those in the local Universe and around cosmic noon.
+To summarise, the increasing trend with redshift of \mdot found above cosmic noon may indicate that high-$z$ outflows are more powerful than those in the local Universe and around cosmic noon.
 However, more statistics of spatially resolved outflows would be needed to confirm and further investigate this trend, especially at the highest redshifts ($z > 4$).
-Moreover, mostly only lower limits on the mass loading factors are available at $3 < z < 4$ at the moment, which prevents robustly assessing whether there is an increase of the impact of AGN outflows on the host galaxy SFR above cosmic noon.
+Moreover, mostly only lower limits on the mass loading factors are available at $3 < z < 4$ at the moment, which prevents us from robustly assessing whether there is an increase in the impact of AGN outflows on the host galaxy SFR above cosmic noon.
 We also stress that a constant electron density for the outflowing gas has been assumed in our analysis.
 If this increases with redshift, the observed trend could be significantly reduced or even disappear.
-For instance, an increase of $n_\mathrm{e}$ of about a factor of 3 from $z\sim2$ to 6 is found for the host galaxy ISM in \cite{Marconcini2024a} (see also \citealt{Isobe2023}), which if also affecting the outflowing gas, would flatten the \mdot versus $z$ trend by the same amount.
+For instance, an increase in $n_\mathrm{e}$ of about a factor of 3 from $z\sim2$ to 6 is found for the host galaxy ISM in \citet[see also \citealt{Isobe2023}]{Marconcini2024a}, which if also affecting the outflowing gas, would flatten the \mdot versus $z$ trend by the same amount.
 A thorough study of the cosmic evolution of the outflowing gas electron density would be needed to address this aspect.